Ribotot/asml-asv/README.md

 * "custom" contains what we are developing based on other researchers' work.

-### Please modify the codes
+### Please modify the codes before the run.
-Please modify some of the data set paths
+Please modify the data paths of following files

 [train_voxceleb.py](/train_voxceleb.py)